 The overall findings were:

 a) Currently data is public and therefore there is no effort made to "protect" such registrant data from viewing.
 That may change as WHOIS policies adapt to GDPR and other legislation, but the details are not known now, and presumably once all of that is complete, we will be in compliance with appropriate regulations.
+The end result is that registrant data, at least in some jurisdiction, will be significantly better protected from access than it is today.

 b) Safeguarded not only means to protect from viewing, but to ensure that the data is not lost in the case of a registrar/registry failure, and not unknowingly changed.
 This includes while the data is held by registrar/registries and by escrow agents.

-c) It is known that neither Registry Agreements nor the RAA makes any explicit demands on Registries and Registrars with regard to data protection or actions that must be taken in the case of a discovered data breach (in appropriate access/change but unauthorized third parties).
-ICANN's agreement with escrow providers do required that they " use commercially reasonable efforts and industry standard safeguards to protect the integrity and confidentiality of Deposits".
-But they do not explicitly require that both the registrar/registry and ICANN be notified of a breach in a timely manner.
+c) ICANN's agreements with Registrars, Registries and Escrow providers commit them to varying levels of protecting data in their custody and reporting breaches.

+The 2013 RAA section 3.7.7.8 requires registrars to take "reasonable precautions" in protecting data and section 3.2 requires them to report data breaches to ICANN.

+The standard Registry agreement section 2.18 requires registries to take "reasonable steps" to protect data but does not require that ICANN be notified of data breaches.

+The agreement with Escrow providers section 4.1.12 requires that providers use commercially reasonable efforts and industry standard safeguards.
+It does bot require that ICANN be informed of data breaches.

+Many local laws and regulations require specific standards in data protection and breach notification but details may vary, and in the case of breach, it is not clear whether it is ICANN or the registrant that may need to be notified.

 Problem/Issue